 Retd cop-turned-lawyer caught in crosshairs after Tis Hazari clash

-Days after policemen and lawyers clashed at the Tis Hazari court complex, L N Rao, a retired police officer and a practising advocate at Patiala House court for over five years now, has suddenly found himself in the line of fire.
+L N Rao, a retired police officer who is practising law at the Patiala House court for over five years now, has suddenly found himself in the line of fire, days after policemen and lawyers clashed at the Tis Hazari court complex.
 He claims he received calls threatening to have his chamber sealed and his bar license revoked.

 Posters asking him to "clarify" whether he is a lawyer or a police officer have been plastered on the gate of his chamber, he said.
 During his 37 years of service with the Delhi Police, Rao won several medals, including two for gallantry.
 He retired as the deputy commissioner of police (Special Cell) in 2014.